Tests and treatments

 What is it?

-A renal scan gives an image of the kidney’s shape, size, circulation and, especially, its function.
-To perform this scan, a substance is administered (DMSA), which is fixated in the renal cortex.
+A renal scan provides an image of the kidneys’ shape, size, blood flow and, most importantly, functioning.
+Before the scan, a substance (DMSA) is injected that is slowly absorbed by the kidneys.

-If you are breastfeeding, make sure to discuss this with the physician before the test.
-You will receive additional instructions about how to avoid unnecessary radiation exposure to your child.
+If you are breastfeeding, you will receive additional instructions about how to avoid unnecessary radiation exposure to your child.

 Preparation for the test

-You do not need to be fasting for this test.
-It is important that you drink enough before the test in order to activate the kidneys.
+You do not need to be fasting (an empty stomach) for this examination.
+It is particularly important that you drink enough fluids prior to the test.
+This way, you can activate your kidneys properly.
 Go to the toilet right before the test in order to empty the bladder.

-It is important to reassure and calm small children and babies before the test.
+Small children and babies are best calmed down as much as possible before the test.
 Feeding your baby, for example, can help with this.

 Course of the procedure

-You must check in with the department twice, with four to six hours inbetween each check-in over the course of 24 hours (depending on the indication).
-A small amount of radioactive substance will be injected intravenously in your arm.
-You will come back back to have the images taken after a certain amount of time has passed.
-The images take 15 minutes.
-The test is sometimes combined with a renogram.
+You must check in with the department twice, with four to six hours in between each check-in over the course of 24 hours (depending on the indication).
+A small quantity of radioactive material will be administered intravenously in your arm.
+You will come back back to have the test after a certain amount of time has passed.
+This takes fifteen minutes.
+Sometimes the examination is combined with a renogram.

 After the procedure